-The development of oral disintegrating tablets (ODTs) for antihypertensive drugs represents a promising approach to improve patient adherence, especially for those with difficulty swallowing traditional tablets.
-This study focuses on the formulation and optimization of hydrochlorothiazide (HCTZ) ODT using Box-Behnken design (BBD) for process optimization.
-The research employs excipients such as fenugreek seed powder as a superdisintegrant, Locust bean gum and banana powder as binders, corn starch as a glidant, magnesium stearate as a lubricant, microcrystalline cellulose (MCC) as a filler, and aspartame as a sweetener.
+The development of Oral Disintegrating Tablets (ODTs) for antihypertensive drugs represents a promising approach to improve patient adherence, especially for those with difficulty swallowing traditional tablets.
+This study focuses on the formulation and optimization of hydrochlorothiazide (HCTZ) ODT using Box-Behnken Design (BBD) for process optimization.
+The research employs excipients such as fenugreek seed powder, Cross-povidone and Locust bean gum as a superdisintegrant, Banana powder as binders, corn starch as a glidant, magnesium stearate as a lubricant, Microcrystalline Cellulose (MCC) as a filler, and aspartame as a sweetener.
 Additionally, polyethylene glycol 4000 (PEG-4000) is used as a solubility enhancer through solid dispersion techniques.
-The BBD method investigates the effect of concentrations of fenugreek seeds, robusta gum and PEG-4000 on tablet properties such as disintegration time, dissolution rate, hardness, friability etc. The optimized formulation exhibits rapid disintegration (within 30 seconds), improved dissolution profile and enhanced bioavailability of hydrochlorothiazide due to the solubility-enhancing properties of PEG-4000.
+The BBD method investigates the effect of concentrations of fenugreek seeds mucilage, Locust bean gum and PEG-4000 on tablet properties such as disintegration time, dissolution rate, hardness, friability etc. The optimized formulation exhibits rapid disintegration (within 30 seconds), improved dissolution profile and enhanced bioavailability of hydrochlorothiazide due to the solubility-enhancing properties of PEG-4000.
 The results indicate that the combination of excipients and solid-phase dispersion methods can significantly improve the efficacy of ODT, providing a potential solution to improve therapeutic outcomes in the treatment of Hypertension.

-\Corresponding author
+Corresponding author

-Dr. Akash Yadav Professor, IPS Academy College of Pharmacy, Indore, India.
+Akash Yadav, Professor IPS Academy College of Pharmacy, Indore, India.

-Received: January 31, 2025; Accepted: March 06, 2025; Published: March 12, 2025
+Received: February 13, 2025; Accepted: February 18, 2025; Published: March 13, 2025

-Keywords: Hypertension, Oral Disintegrating Tablets (ODTs), Hydrochlorothiazide, Box- Behnken Design (BBD), Superdisintegrants, Solid Dispersion, Solubility Enhancement
+Keywords: Hypertension, Oral Disintegrating Tablets (ODTs), Hydrochlorothiazide, Box Behnken Design (BBD), Super Disintegrants, Solid Dispersion, Solubility Enhancement